connorturlan/JSCalculator/readme.md

 Including all the functions outlined in the original MVP, I also wanted to include a memory function to increase the usefulness of the calculator.
 This included:

--   Memory add and subtract buttons - to modify the memory.
+-   add and subtract buttons - to modify the memory.
--   Memory recall - to return the value stored in memory.
+-   recall - to return the value stored in memory.
--   Memory clear - the reset the calculator's memory.
+-   clear - the reset the calculator's memory.

 Beyond the original scope, additional functions added were: